alan-hamm/DataPulse-dev/README.md

 ### Installation
 To install UTMA, clone the repository and set up the required Python environment.
 Follow these instructions based on your data's format:

-1. **If Preprocessing is Required**: Use the `DocumentParser.ipynb` notebook to prepare your documents according to UTMA's standard format, as outlined in the [CDC's MMWR example](#cdcs-mmwr-2015---2019).
+1. **If Preprocessing is Required**: Use the `DocumentParser` notebook to prepare your documents according to UTMA's standard format, as outlined in the [CDC's MMWR example](#cdcs-mmwr-2015---2019).
 Once preprocessing is completed, proceed with the installation steps below.

 2. **If Preprocessing is Not Required**: Skip to the installation steps directly.